parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 				 and data types of parameters can be changed and method overloading works
 	2. Concurrency
+		a.
+Number of processes threads that can work
 	3. Persistence

 Java is an object oriented language with everything is stored or used as class or object just here the exception is primitive datatypes but for this we have wrapper classes